 Prerequisites: Can climb halfway to the top of the silks (both Russian and French climbs), Figure 8 and Dancer Footlocks in the air.

 Intermediate Teen Aerial: Offered weekly, this class is designed for the intermediate teen student who has mastered the basics.
 Emphasis will be on longer sequences, strength, and flow in the air.

 Prerequisites: Regular & Russian climbs, Single & Double footlocks in the air, clean invert from the ground, at least one previous class on Lyra, Trapeze, and Sling.
 Teacher recommendation is also considered.

-Ballet for Aerialists: Offered weekly, this class focuses on the fundamentals of ballet technique that can be applied to performing in the air.
-We will focus on basic ballet steps and terms, classical positioning, refining lines, and improving port de bras (arm and head movements) in a traditional barre and center class structure.
+Ballet Barre for Aerialists: Offered weekly on Tuesdays from 4:30-5:30, this class focuses on the fundamentals of ballet technique that can be applied to performing in the air.
+We will focus on basic ballet steps and terms, classical positioning, refining lines, and improving port de bras (arm and head movements) in a traditional barre class structure.
 This class is open to all levels, no experience required.

 Open Gym: Practice what you've learned in class!
 This is not suitable for brand new beginners, as there will be no instruction.